Who is required to pay tuition fees at the University of Helsinki?

 There is no age limit for the scholarships.

 Is it possible to lose the scholarship granted to me?

-In the case that your liability to pay tuition fees changes, you also lose the right to the scholarship.
-Other reasons for losing the right to the scholarship include, for example: providing false information in the scholarship application and cheating during your studies.
+If your liability to pay tuition fees changes, you also lose the right to the scholarship.
+Other reasons for losing the right to the scholarship include, for example, providing false information in the scholarship application or cheating during your studies.